Multi-Scale Coarse-to-Fine Segmentation for Screening Pancreatic Ductal Adenocarcinoma: Experiments

 \subsection{Dataset and Settings}

 We collected a dataset with $303$ normal cases from potential renal donors, as well as $136$ biopsy-proven PDAC cases.
-Four experts in abdominal anatomy annotated the pancreas and tumor voxels on these data using the Varian Velocity software, and each case was checked by a experienced board certified Abdominal Radiologist.
+Four experts in abdominal anatomy annotated the pancreas and tumor voxels on these data using the Varian Velocity software, and each case was checked by an experienced board-certified Abdominal Radiologist.
 For a radiologist, an average normal case took $20$ minutes, and an average abnormal case $40$ minutes to segment.
 Since the abnormal cases are much harder to obtain and annotate than the normal cases, we adopt a $4$-fold cross-validation on our $136$ PDAC scans to have testing results on every abnormal case while we use a hard split of training and testing on our $303$ normal cases.
-All in all, each training set contains $103$ normal and $102$ abnormal cases where the normal-to-abnormal ratio is fairly close to $1$, and each testing set contains $34$ abnormal and $200$ normal cases.
-The average size over all CT scans is $512\times512\times667$.
+All in all, each training set contains $103$ normal and $102$ abnormal cases where the normal-to-abnormal ratio is close to $1$, and each testing set contains $34$ abnormal and $200$ normal cases.
+The average size of CT scans is $512 512 667$.